Rules & Etiquette

 Use of distance-measuring devices (DMDs).

-New rule: The use of DMDs is allowed, unless a Local Rule has been adopted prohibiting their use.
+Current rule: The use of DMDs is allowed, unless a Local Rule has been adopted prohibiting their use.

 When to play during a round Pace of play Recommendations on how to play promptly.

-New rule: Rec that players make each stroke in no more than 40 seconds, and usually in less time.
+Current rule: Rec that players make each stroke in no more than 40 seconds, and usually in less time.

 Pace of play Playing out of turn in stroke play.

-New rule: No penalty (as today), and “ready golf” is encouraged when it can be done in a safe and responsible way.
+Current rule: No penalty (as today), and “ready golf” is encouraged when it can be done in a safe and responsible way.

 Pace of play New alternative form of stroke play.

-New rule: A new “Maximum Score” form of stroke play is recognized, where a player’s score for a hole is capped at a maximum score (such as two times par, a fixed number or net double bogey) that is set by the Committee.
+Current rule: A new “Maximum Score” form of stroke play is recognized, where a player’s score for a hole is capped at a maximum score (such as two times par, a fixed number or net double bogey) that is set by the Committee.

 Player behavior Standards of conduct Playing in the spirit of the game.

-New rule: Explains and reinforces the high standards of conduct expected from players and gives Committees the discretion to disqualify players for serious misconduct.
+Current rule: Explains and reinforces the high standards of conduct expected from players and gives Committees the discretion to disqualify players for serious misconduct.

 Standards of conduct Code of player conduct.

-New rule: Committees are given authority to adopt their own code of player conduct and to set penalties for the breach of the standards in that code.
+Current rule: Committees are given authority to adopt their own code of player conduct and to set penalties for the breach of the standards in that code.

 Integrity Eliminating announcement requirements before lifting a ball under certain Rules.

-New rule: When a player has good reason to mark and lift a ball to identify it, check for damage or see if it lies in a condition where relief is allowed (such as to see whether it is embedded), the player is no longer required first to announce to another player or his or her marker the intent to do so or to give that person an opportunity to observe the process.
+Current rule: When a player has good reason to mark and lift a ball to identify it, check for damage or see if it lies in a condition where relief is allowed (such as to see whether it is embedded), the player is no longer required first to announce to another player or his or her marker the intent to do so or to give that person an opportunity to observe the process.

 Integrity Player’s reasonable judgment in estimating and measuring under a Rule.

-New rule: When determining a spot, point, line, area or other location under a Rule, a player’s reasonable judgment will not be second-guessed based on later evidence (such as video review) if the player did all that could be reasonably expected under the circumstances to make an accurate estimation or measurement.
+Current rule: When determining a spot, point, line, area or other location under a Rule, a player’s reasonable judgment will not be second-guessed based on later evidence (such as video review) if the player did all that could be reasonably expected under the circumstances to make an accurate estimation or measurement.